carlos-quintana/pomodoro-timer/README.md

 When an user submits a word it makes a request to the [**Free Dictionary API**](https://dictionaryapi.dev/) to ensure it exists.

+This application also contains some unit tests written with **Jest**.

 >[Click here to try the live version](https://carlos-quintana.github.io/wordle-game)

 This application was made to be showcased in my [Software Developer portfolio](https://carlos-quintana.github.io/).